department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/url-standards.md

 URLs are a highly visible attribute of your content that impacts user experience, accessibility, and search rankings.
 The URL of a page specifies the page's name and location within VA.gov.

-- URLs consists of a domain, sub-directories (optional), and a page name.
-- A good URL helps users AND search engines by providing:
+A good URL helps users AND search engines by providing:
 - A high-level description of what the content is about
 - The location of the content within your site
 - An indication of the priority of the content based on the depth (i.e. number of sub-directories in the URL path) of the content
 - Information about how the content is related to other content within your site.

+URLs consists of a domain, sub-directories (optional), and a page name.

 ![The structure of a URL]({{site.baseurl}}/images/url-segments.jpg)

-## SEO considerations
+## SEO impacts
 - URLs can impact search rankings and help support other metadata driving search rankings.
 - The URL structure provides search engines (and users) context and meaning, as well as information on the priority and relationship between content on your site.
   - Content placed higher in a hierarchy (e.g. a root level page) is seen as more important than another similar deeper page.